Glossary of Terms

 Federal Work Study

-The Federal Work Study Program is a need-based, federally funded work program administered by the Office of Financial Aid.
-The program allows undergraduate and graduate students to work part-time on or off campus to help offset their educational expenses.
+The Federal Work-Study Program (FWS) is a part-time employment program for students with demonstrated financial need as determined by the Free Application for Federal Student Aid (FAFSA).
+Funding is limited and offered on a first-come, first-served basis allowing students to earn monies to help pay postsecondary educational expenses.
 The program encourages community service work and work related to the student's course of study.
 Learn more at stockton.edu/finaid.

 Financial Aid Package